 The valuation is made on the assumption that any alterations that may have been carried out to the property requiring Local Authority consent will be covered by the relevant documentation.
-We are unaware of any recent significant alterations however without the benefit of plans showing the original layout, detailed comment with regard to alterations cannot be made.
+Whilst nor an exhaustive list during the course of the inspection we did note the original window opening to the rear of the living room has been enlarged to form French doors.
+Unfortunately without the benefit of plans showing the original layout, detailed comment with regard to alterations cannot be made.